CHILEAN WINES

 Anyway, they make a really remarkable Colchagua Valley Cabernet Sauvignon.
 Well, it's

-remarkable wine which we sell for five bucks.
+remarkable wine which we sell for nine bucks.
 Deep purple in color, it has a really nice fragrance of

 berries and cassis.
 I don't think this wine sees any oak...how could they afford to put it

 citrusy and easily identifiable as Sauvignon.
-Dry.
-No oak.
+Lightly herbal and

 Impressive at this price and no California vintner offers this quality at